johyexson/Churn_Analysis/README.md

 # Summary of Findings
 - The overall churn rate of customers is 26.54% showing that the company has lost a significant portion of its customers
-- The difference between male and female customer churn is quite minimal which signifies that it might not necessarily a factor driving churn
+- The difference between male and female customer churn is quite minimal which signifies that it might not necessarily be a factor driving churn
 - Longer tenures are associated with lower churn rates as customers that have been with the company for less than a year have the highest churn rate
 - The most preferred payment method by churned customers is bank withdrawal indicating that there could be issues regarding service dissatisfaction
 - Customers with monthly contracts have higher churn rates as there is little or no incentive to go into a one year or two year contract